dotnet/dotnet-docker/samples/aspnetapp/README.md

 docker run --rm -it -p:8080:80 aspnetapp
 ```

-## Build an image for ARM32 and ARM64
+## Build an image for Arm32 and Arm64

-By default, distro-specific .NET tags target x64, such as `6.0-alpine` or `6.0-focal`.
-You need to use an architecture-specific tag if you want to target ARM.
-Note that .NET is only supported on Alpine on ARM64 and x64, and not ARM32.
+By default, distro-specific .NET tags target x64, such as `6.0-alpine` or `6.0-jammy`.
+You need to use an architecture-specific tag if you want to target Arm.
+Note that .NET is only supported on Alpine on ARM64 and x64, and not Arm32.

 Note: Docker documentation sometimes refers to ARM32 as `armhf` and ARM64 as `aarch64`.